 If you’re a baby boomer, chances are you’ll be burying your parents (if they are still with you), your aunts and uncles, and sometimes, your friends.
 We don’t want to talk about it, although while we are in the midst of the experience, it’s often all we do talk about.

 In spite of its title, Four Funerals and a Wedding is not about dying.
 It’s about living through loss, and developing your unique perspective on how to deal with your grief, because there is no set formula on how to behave.

 One story that stayed with me begins when Jill sees an acquaintance she knows to be recently widowed.
 Jill avoids her, not because she wants to, but because she doesn’t know what to say.
 Three years later, Jill is “that woman” — the widow — and she wonders if friends are avoiding her because they too don’t know what to say.

 She also talks about how people react when you share bad news.
 Some give advice.
 Some insist on addressing issues that may not be your priorities.
 Most don’t know what to say.
 But some, and these were the ones Jill especially valued, asked simply how could they help.

 Four Funerals and a Wedding is not maudlin or tragic or heroic or inspiring.
 It is one person’s journey through grief, and the operative word here is “through.”
-When Jill remarries a year after her husband’s death, she is clear that you don’t stop loving or grieving for someone who died just because you learn to love someone else.
+When Jill remarries four years after her husband’s death, she is clear that you don’t stop loving or grieving for someone who died just because you learn to love someone else.

 I wasn’t sure what I thought about this book when I finished it, but when a friend wrote recently that tests showed several ominous “hot spots,” I asked simply, “How can I help?”